Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Experimental Setup

 The mass of Link 1 connecting the hip joints is denoted $m$, and the link is simulated as a point mass on the simulation plane. $m_1$ and $l_1$ denote the mass and the length of thighs and $m_2$ and $l_2$ denote the mass and the length of the shanks for both legs.
 For both thighs and shanks, the center of mass is assumed to be halfway through their length. $k_g$ and $b_g$ represent the elasticity and damping coefficients of the ground impact model.
-In total, the implemented model has nine parameters describing the walking mechanism and its interaction with the environment, with the addition of gravitational acceleration $g$ and the maximum rotational speed $\omega_{max}$ of the joints.
+In total, the implemented physics model has nine parameters describing the walking mechanism and its interaction with the environment, with the addition of gravitational acceleration $g$ and the maximum rotational speed $\omega_{max}$ of the joints.

-The function $p(x)$ defines the ground profile $y = p(x)$, which provides a simple means to describe the environment the mechanism needs to be tested in, and makes it possible to define any form of terrain including slopes and simple obstacles.
+The function $p(x)$ defines the ground profile $y = p(x)$, which provides a simple means to describe the environment the mechanism is simulated in, and makes it possible to define any form of terrain including slopes and simple obstacles.
 Even more complex cases can be introduced by defining $p(x)$ as a Fourier series with appropriate parameters.

-The feedback pathways from the walking mechanism to the CPG controller network are based on six different features: The deviation from the vertical of each of the four joints, and the state of the two feet.
-The feedback pathways are described by the following set of equations.
+The feedback pathways from the walking mechanism to the CPG controller network are based on six different features, which are the deviation from the vertical of each of the four joints and the state of the two feet.
+The feedback pathways are described by the following set of equations:

 where $t_l$ represents whether the left foot is on the ground ($t_l = 1$) or not ($t_l = 0$); and the same holds for $t_r$ corresponding to the right foot.
-The presence and strength of feedback to hips and knees are regulated by two coefficients, $a_1$ and $a_2$, and the value of these are in turn included in the GA optimization process described in the following section.
-This minimalistic approach has been observed to produce results of comparable success with the approach used in former studies of this kind (\cite{Taga1991} as an example), involving greater numbers of coefficients (up to four for each feedback pathway).
+The presence and strength of feedback to hips and knees are regulated by two coefficients, $a_1$ and $a_2$, and the values of these are included in the GA optimization process.
+This minimalistic approach has been observed to produce results comparable with former studies of this kind, involving greater numbers of coefficients (up to four for each feedback pathway) \cite{Taga1991}.

-\subsection{Genetic algorithms}
+\subsection{Genetic Algorithms}